 (This recipe for Spiked Eggnog Doughnuts was originally posted in November 2012, but has been updated with new photos and content in 2019).

 I think there are plenty of eggnog "in-betweeners" out there.
 People who love the flavor and festivity of eggnog, but can't stand the consistency.
 Because it's hard not to love the sweet nutmeg-y flavor.
 But I get not wanting to large chug a glass of thick, creamy eggnog.

 Chris, however, is a hardcore eggnog lover.
 Like I've never known someone who can drink so much of the stuff.
 He's been asking for it since October, but I really can't bring myself to buy it until November (though I saw it in stores in freaking September!).

 When it comes to baking with it, though, I always love eggnog.
 I even like the flavor in more questionable things, like tea (Bigelow's eggnog tea is a true holiday joy) and even seltzer water (seriously upset Polar Seltzer no longer makes their eggnog seltzer because it had all the flavor of eggnog with none of the thickness).

 And now I won't turn down a spiked eggnog doughnut either.
+Nor should you.

 These spiked eggnog doughnuts have all the flavor of eggnog without all the thickness and… well, they do have the calories.
 But that's OK because they're totally worth it.
 I promise.

 However, if you want to make these for the kids or someone who doesn't like the taste of rum (the alcohol does burn off in the oven, but I get if you don't want to feed your kids "spiked" baked goods), just substitute the rum with a little more eggnog instead.

 These doughnuts are baked and super easy to make.
 Fried doughnuts can definitely be a bit of a project, but baked doughnuts can be made in no time at all.
 All you have to do is make a batter.... and you don't even need a mixer for this one!

-Whisk together the flour, sugar, baking powder, cinnamon, nutmeg, and salt in a large bowl.
+To start, whisk together the flour, sugar, baking powder, cinnamon, nutmeg, and salt in a large bowl.

 In a separate small bowl, whisk the eggs.
 Then add in and whisk together eggnog, rum, and melted butter, until combined.